An expert overview to help you experience Arashiyama

 How many hours do you need for visiting Arashiyama?

 You could spend anywhere from 1-2 hours or an entire day exploring Arashiyama depending on what you want to see.
 If you're simply going for the bamboo grove, Tenryu-ji, and some shops, then 1-2 hours is fine.
 But if you're hoping to include multiple temples, lunch, the monkey park, and maybe even a river cruise, then you'll need a full day.
-I think it's worth it to spend at least half a day there, especially considering some of the more secluded temples offer the best experiences.
+I think spending at least half a day there is worth it, especially considering that some of the more secluded temples offer the best experiences.

 What's accommodation like in Arashiyama?

 If you like escaping the city then Arashiyama is perfect for spending a few nights relaxing in nature and surrounded by the mountains.
-We've analysed thousands of customer reviews to compile a complete list of the best accommodation in Arashiyama for all budgets, you can check it out here.
+We've analysed thousands of customer reviews to compile a complete list of The Best Accommodation in Arashiyama for all budgets.

 The 6 Best Things To Do In Arashiyama